their situation might look like when one of them dies or becomes incapacitated.

 sure there is sufficient health insurance and adequate funds set aside for

-• Limitation of activity caused by aging and general frailty.
+out-of-pocket medical costs. - Limitation of activity caused by aging and general frailty.

 My neighbor died before entering this phase, but his widow may not.
 If she’s